 If you're running in winter and you're hitting the trails and it's gonna be wet, this is gonna really do the job, so I highly recommend it.

 - The Mizuno Wave Rider 20 GTX is a road running shoe that’s meant for runners who have neutral pronation.
 It’s essentially the version of the Rider 20 that features the Gore-Tex® membrane, a material that shields the shoe and the foot from water infiltration.

 - The façade of this shoe actually has a straightforward look, which isn’t immediately different from the non-waterproof version.
 The determinant for the presence of the waterproof feature is actually a tag that says ‘Gore-Tex®’.
 The upper is still breathable because the added technology doesn’t limit the flow of air into the foot-chamber.

 - Proprietary technologies were used in the mid-sole unit of the Wave Rider 20 GTX.
 Lightweight yet responsive foam systems provide cushioning to the foot throughout the running session.
 A Wave Plate adds a springy feeling with each step.
 Flexibility is also encouraged via a network of grooves that line the external side of the platform.

-The Mizuno Wave Rider 20 GTX has a regular running shoe sizing scheme, so it follows the preferences of runners.
+The waterproof version of the Mizuno Wave Rider 20 has a regular running shoe sizing scheme, so it follows the preferences of runners.
 The available width is medium.
 It accommodates those who have medium sized feet.
 The natural curve of the human foot is mimicked by this shoe’s semi-curved shape.

 X10 is a durable layer that’s made from carbon rubber.
 Placed liberally in the rear section of the outsole, it dutifully shields the platform from abrasion and wear.
 It also provides traction.